hra42/pg_backup/README.md

 - Use SSH key authentication when possible
 - Consider using environment variables for sensitive values
 - Never commit configuration files with credentials to version control
+- Use HTTPS for webhook URLs to ensure notification data is encrypted in transit
+- Protect webhook authentication tokens as they provide access to notification endpoints